SharePoint 2007 migration options to consider

 Remember to check the Product Lifecycle and System Requirements for whatever version of SharePoint you're upgrading to.
 This is so you'll be aware when the next upgrade will be necessary (for example, if you pause at a legacy product like SharePoint Server 2010 to plan for more upgrades, be sure you know its end of support date), and to be certain you have hardware that supports your plan.

-If you're planning to transition some, or all, of your SharePoint sites to Office 365 in the Cloud, this is a time to bookmark a link to the Service Descriptions for Office 365.
+If you're planning to transition some, or all, of your SharePoint sites to Microsoft 365 in the Cloud, this is a time to bookmark a link to the Microsoft 365 and Office 365 service descriptions.
 You'll need the Service Descriptions to learn about SharePoint Online features and how they might differ from on-premises SharePoint Server.
 Upgrade functional Microsoft Office SharePoint Server 2007 farms.
 If your installation has sites that are broken, fix them prior to upgrade.

 A note about managing risk